2nd Colorado Cavalry Regiment: Detailed service

+Rebel flag captured by Company F from Missouri guerrillas at the Battle of Camden Point.
+It bears the Motto: "Protect Missouri."

 From Fort Lyon they stayed at Fort Riley, Kansas, between November 26 and December 25, 1863.
 They marched to Kansas City, Missouri, reaching Kansas City on January 6, 1864.
 They went through Kansas City to Dresden January 16, 1864.
 After staying at Dresden from February 15 to 20 they marched back to Kansas City.

 Assigned to duty in 4th Sub-District of Central Missouri, consisting of Cass, Johnston, Bates and Vernon Counties, Mo., and engaged in protecting borders of Kansas and operations against guerrillas, with almost constant fighting by detachments, until October 1864.